Jenni Rivera: 2010–2012: Reality shows, Las Vegas Star, Joyas Prestadas, and La Voz Mėxico

-2013–2015: Posthumous movie, book, and album releases
+2013–present: Posthumous movie, book, and album releases

-By early 2013 Rivera had sold some 20 million albums worldwide.
+By early 2013 Rivera had sold some 15 million albums worldwide.
 On December 11, 2012, two days after her death, Fonovisa Records released La Misma Gran Señora.
 The album debuted at No.1 on Billboard's Top Latin Albums chart, No.1 on Billboard Regional Mexican Albums chart and No.1 on Mexico's Top 100 chart.
 Since its release, it has been awarded one Billboard Music Award, three Latin Billboard Music Awards, and two Mexican Billboard Music Awards.
 At the 2013 Billboard Music Awards it was awarded the Top Latin Album accolade.

 Since her death in 2012, she has earned a spot on the Forbes Top Earning Dead Celebrities of 2013, making an estimated 7 million dollars.
 Posthumously, Rivera has been awarded two Oye!
-Awards (Mexico's equivalent to the Grammy awards).
+Awards (Mexico's equivalent to the Grammy Awards).
 Posthumously, Billboard magazine named her the "Top Latin Artist of 2013".

 Her long career included such honors as 20 million albums sold worldwide, making her the highest-earning banda singer of all time.

 On April 19, 2013, her debut film, Filly Brown, was released.
 Rivera played a drug-addicted mother in prison.
 Oscar-nominated actor Edward James Olmos, who served as executive producer on the film, called Rivera's performance "Oscar-worthy".

 On July 2, 2013, Unbreakable/Inquebrantable, Rivera's official autobiography, arrived.
 Rivera had been working on it for years, and after her death her family put it together and turned it into a full book that became an instant New York Times bestseller.
 The total sales from Jenni Rivera's autobiography's different editions (including English and Spanish) made it the top-selling book in the United States the week of its release, Univision reported.